 - Is the Automation Storm Coming to the Service Desk?

 - 8 Tips for Self-Service Success

-It’s surprising that this wasn’t in pole position, but then again the phrase “AI and automation” is becoming more common.
+It’s surprising that this wasn’t in pole position for ITSM trends and topics, but then again the phrase “AI and automation” is becoming more common.
 There’s no doubt that ITSM tool vendors will be increasingly creating and sharing content related to AI in 2018 – whether it’s native AI capabilities (home grown or acquired), integrations with third-party solution providers, or newer ITSM tool vendors that start with AI as a unique selling point (USP).

 Please let us know in the comments if there are particular AI-related topics you would like to see covered on ITSM.tools.
 In the meantime, please check out:

 - IT Service Management Made Smarter with Machine Learning

 - Analyst 2.0: What Does the Future of IT Support Look Like?

 - 5 Ways New Technology is Changing IT Support